mcknightlabs/rtmup/_posts/tech-design/2018-06-30-land-design-job.md

 ---
 layout: article
 title: How to land a great design job
-description: Five steps to help you stand out in the design job application process.
+description: 5 ways to gain a competitive advantage during the hiring process
 date: 2018-06-30
 categories: tech
 tags: